Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Cluster expansion and the adiabatic limit

 \section{Cluster expansion and the adiabatic limit}

 In this section we discuss the existence of the following limit

 where the numerator and denominator of the ration at the right hand side are computed as in \eqref{eq:Fexp-Zexp}.
 Here $A(\psi,\psi')$ is given in \eqref{eq:A} where its connection with the generating functional $G(f)$ given in \eqref{eq:generating-functional} is also discussed.
 We shall adapt to the present context, the cluster expansion proposed by Glimm Jaffe and Spencer \cite{GJS} which was also used in the context of Sine-Gordon theories in the euclidean domain in \cite{FS}.
+See \cite{AR95} and reference therein for further generalizaiton of the original cluster expansion.